MoKmo176/kickstarter_analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

-	1. In the Greater than 50000 row yields a higher Percentage Failed versus in the Less than 1000 row the Percentage Successful is higher.

-	2. The lines in the graph [Outcomes Based on Goals](path/to/Outcomes_vs_Goals.png) intersect 3 times, we can determine where the peaks for Percentage Successful and Failed are based on various Goal amounts.
+	1. The peak for successful outcomes is May with 111 successful outcomes and June is the 2nd highest successful outcomes at 100.

+	2. There are more succeesful Outcomes than there are Failed or Cancelled outcomes, therefore the Launch Date is not a useful derterminent for campaign success.

 - What can you conclude about the Outcomes based on Goals?

+	The lines in the graph [Outcomes Based on Goals](path/to/Outcomes_vs_Goals.png) intersect 3 times, we can determine where the peaks for Percentage Successful and Failed are based on various Goal amounts.

 - What are some limitations of this dataset?

+	The limitations may include no further financial data associated with the donations to further improve campaign budget allocations.

 - What are some other possible tables and/or graphs that we could create?

+	A Table and Graph I would create would include average donation values by subcateogries, and dilineate a budget allocation analysis reccomendation.
+The data will give me a better picture of the most successful Subcategorys', we can further determine on the best performing margin-wise and decide where to allocate resources.